Skip to main content

 Delaware Petroleum Storage Tank Program

 Delaware operates the Petroleum Storage Tank Fund which may provide financial assistance to eligible owners of petroleum storage tanks for corrective action costs arising from a confirmed release.
 Residential tanks may qualify under certain conditions.
-Contact DNREC's Petroleum Storage Tank section for current eligibility rules and reimbursement caps.
+Contact DNREC's Petroleum Storage Tank section for current eligibility rules and reimbursement caps — treat any dollar figure quoted informally as a starting point to verify, not a guarantee.

 Delaware Real Estate and Oil Tanks

 Delaware is a small state, but heating oil was historically common in the northern part of the state (New Castle County) and in many older Sussex County beach communities.
+New Castle County's older, denser neighborhoods around Wilmington tend to have more undocumented tanks from mid-century construction, while Sussex County's coastal towns add a layer of environmental scrutiny given proximity to the Inland Bays and Atlantic shoreline.
 When selling a home in Delaware, buried tanks frequently surface during buyer inspections.
 Most conventional and government-backed mortgage lenders require either proof of clean tank closure or complete removal before loan approval.

 Finding a Licensed Oil Tank Contractor in Delaware